ekaterina-fomenko/jLox-intepreter/README.md

 1) *Compile:* mvn install

 2) *Run:*
-* mvn exec:java  -> then type in console what you want to intepreterted(using Lox language) -> press Enter
+* mvn exec:java  -> type in console what you want to intepretate(using Lox language)

 *Or*

 * mvn exec:java -Dexec.args=[path to your file]

-You can find expamples in test/resources
+You can find file expamples in test/resources.

 **In interpreter were implemented** :